 Program Admission Requirements

-Submission of a FGCU Post-Baccalaureate Non-Degree Application to the Office of Graduate Admissions.
+Submission of a FGCU Post-Baccalaureate Non-Degree Application to the Office of Graduate Admissions prior to the established deadline.

-Submission of a completed application for the Clinical Laboratory Science Certificate program to the Department of Health Sciences.
+Submission of a completed application for the Clinical Laboratory Science Certificate program to the Department of Health Sciences prior to the established deadline.

 Graduation from a baccalaureate level program from an accredited college or university documented by official transcripts.
-Degrees in the chemical or biological sciences are recommended.
+All specific prerequisite courses for the major must have been completed within the past seven years.

-A cumulative grade point average of 3.2 for the last 60 semester hours of the baccalaureate degree.
+A cumulative grade point average of 3.20 for the prerequisite course work.

 Complete the following prerequisite courses or the equivalent with a grade of C or above: